commercetools/commercetools-bundles-starter/README.md

 - [Backend-starter-dynamic-bundles](packages/backend-starter-dynamic-bundles/README.md)

 Be sure to deploy the cloud function 'platform-extension-static-bundles' for the static bundles solution.
-Run terraform against the terraform folder in 'platform-extension-static-bundles' to setup static bundles type definitions and see the sub folder 'dynamic-bundles-definitions' for dynamic bundle's terraform folder and type definitions.
+Run terraform against the terraform folder in `platform-extension-static-bundles` to set up static bundles type definitions and see the sub folder 'dynamic-bundles-definitions' for dynamic bundle's terraform folder and type definitions.

 ### Troubleshooting